John Keats: Death, 1821

 John Keats died in Rome on 23 February 1821.
 His body was buried in the city's Protestant Cemetery.
 His last request was to be placed under a tombstone bearing no name or date, only the words, "Here lies One whose Name was writ in Water."
 Severn and Brown erected the stone, which under a relief of a lyre with broken strings, includes the epitaph:

-The text bears an echo from Catullus LXX:

-Francis Beaumont also used the expression in The Nice Valour, Act 5, scene 5 (?
-1616):

 Severn and Brown added their lines to the stone in protest at the critical reception of Keats's work.
 Hunt blamed his death on the Quarterly Review's scathing attack of "Endymion".
 As Byron quipped in his narrative poem Don Juan;

 Seven weeks after the funeral, Shelley memorialised Keats in his poem Adonais.
 Clark saw to a planting of daisies on the grave, saying Keats would have wished it.
 For public health reasons, the Italian health authorities burnt the furniture in Keats's room, scraped the walls and made new windows, doors and flooring.
 The ashes of Shelley, one of Keats's most fervent champions, are buried in the cemetery and Joseph Severn is buried next to Keats.
 On the site today, Marsh wrote, "In the old part of the graveyard, barely a field when Keats was buried here, there are now umbrella pines, myrtle shrubs, roses, and carpets of wild violets".